inBeat/inbeat-website/content/top-influencers/instagram/health/italy/turin/_index.md

 ---
-title: Top 10 Health Instagram Influencers In Turin In 2023
+title: Top 10 Health Instagram Influencers In Turin In 2024
 description: >-
-  Find top health Instagram influencers in Turin in 2023.
-Most popular hashtags: #turin #love #instagood #italy.
+  Find top health Instagram influencers in Turin in 2024.
+Most popular hashtags: #turin #love #italy #photography.
 platform: Instagram
-hits: 4
+hits: 6
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Identify the top-rated Instagram accounts on inBeat.
-text_bottom: Our database holds 4 Instagram influencers like this in Turin, Italy for you to collaborate.
+text_bottom: inBeat has 6 Instagram influencers like this in Turin, Italy for you to pitch.
 profiles:
   - username: "giuse_joseph"
     fullname: >-